Water Restoring — Water Damage Restoration

 We guarantee on-site arrival within 60 minutes anywhere in Vermont and surrounding Fulton County with fully equipped extraction crews.

-📅 Last reviewed: May 2026 · IICRC-certified Vermont restoration crew
+Last reviewed: July 2026 · IICRC-certified Vermont restoration crew

 1. Inspection & Moisture Mapping — Thermal imaging and pin-type moisture meters identify the full extent of water intrusion, including hidden moisture in wall cavities, subflooring, and ceiling assemblies that visual inspection alone would miss.